-In order to pass in a subject offered by the School/Departments in the Faculty of Business (i.e. subjects with prefix of AF/LGT/MM/FB), all students have to obtain Grade D or above in both the continuous assessment and examination components of the subject.
-If a subject is assessed by only one component (either by continuous assessment or examination), then the passing grade for the subject is D.
+In order to pass in a subject offered by the School/Departments in the Faculty of Business (i.e. subjects with prefix of AF/LGT/MM/FB), all students have to obtain Grade D or above in the subject.

 16. ASSESSMENT OF DISSERTATION/PROJECT